myeomans/doc2concrete/cran-comments.md

 authors (year, ISBN:...)
 with no space after 'doi:', 'arXiv:' and angle brackets for auto-linking.

 RESPONSE No. 1: Thank you for this suggestion.
-We have added more description relevant to the paper.
+We have added more descriptions relevant to the functionality, as well as references to the two most relevant papers.

 No. 2: Your examples are wrapped in \dontrun{}, hence nothing gets tested.
 Please unwrap the examples if that is feasible and if they can be